 Pretzel Kids: What drew you to the Pretzel Kids yoga online course?

 Janet: I really liked the fact that it was online and go-at-your-own-pace.
-Getting away from my family at night is really hard, and being able to work through the course a little at the time was really helpful.
+Getting away from my family at night is really hard, and being able to work through the course a little at a time was really helpful.
 Also, the whole course includes the module on working with children with special needs.
 This was important to me, and it was unique when I was looking at kids yoga teacher training programs.

 Pretzel Kids: What is your favorite thing (or two) about the course?

-Janet: I really liked the way the class structure works - and how it's explained in the Pretzel Kids yoga training course.
+Janet: I really liked the way the class structure works - and how this is explained in the Pretzel Kids yoga training course.
 This makes so many other workshops and trainings that I’ve attended make more sense.
 Also, I love that the course includes so many games to choose from as I have a hard time thinking up games.

 Pretzel Kids: Do you feel prepared to teach children's yoga after taking the online Pretzel Kids Teacher Training course?